When can a person be arrested?

 - Law Enforcement agencies like the Economic and Financial Crimes Commission (EFCC), the National Drug Law Enforcement Agency (NDLEA) etc

 - Private individuals (in certain cases)

-What to do when arrested
+What a person can do when arrested

 - Do not attempt to resist arrest

 - Ask for the reason you are being arrested

 - If the arresting officer is not in uniform, ask the person to identify themselves